keshavrajbux/Research-Assistant/README.md

 4. Why you’re interested in Metaphor: Metaphor’s search algorithm with a futuristic view to build more modern models that would make an impact has pushed me to apply here.
 In a start-up environment, with an assigned role there is also an opportunity to blend into other roles which would be a fresh challenge to explore beyond boundaries.

-#Not a part of the assesment
+#Not a part of the assessment

 How to run?
 Save researchassistant.py file in a new folder and name it as metaphor.
 In the metaphor folder, create a new folder called templates and save the index.html file.
 Again create a new folder called static and save the background.jpg file.

 After the above steps are completed, run the researchassistant.py file on command prompt.
 It should provide you a local host url.
 Open the link, and you should be seeing the webpage.